Graeser Station Development Update

 Recall that QuikTrip gave up on their bid for this property in December 2022 after extensive litigation led by property owner, Gershman, culminating in Missouri Supreme Court involvement.

-Developer proposes to erect a 4 story, 168,000sq ft. building with 168 apartment units.
+Developer proposes to build a 4 story, 163,500sq ft. building with 157 apartment units.
 The project plan is currently under review by the City of Creve Coeur’s Planning & Zoning Commission.

 DeveloperGarrison Companies led by Garrison “Gary” Hassenflu